cashviar/cashviar/README.md

 - A CFD trader
 - A top fan of Gojo Satoru
-- Ultra-stylish enthusiasts
+- Ultra-stylish style enthusiasts
-- Fond of counting banknotes
+- Counting banknotes is the favorite